jmschrei/kiwano/README.md

 ### Python Kiwano

-Kiwano is also implemented as a Python function that serves mostly as a wrapper for the facility locatio function.
+Kiwano is also implemented as a Python function that serves mostly as a wrapper for the facility location function.

 ```python
 from kiwano import kiwano